IllusionMods/BepisPlugins/README.md

 These plugins require the latest bleeding edge build of [BepInEx](https://builds.bepis.io/projects/bepinex_be).
 The latest release versions of BepInEx will not work.

+## How to compile
+1. Clone/download the repo
+2. Run `Paket-Restore.bat` to restore dependencies
+   * On linux you need to [add paket to bash](https://fsprojects.github.io/Paket/installation.html#Installation-on-Linux) and use the [restore command](https://fsprojects.github.io/Paket/paket-restore.html)
+3. Compile using your preferred IDE

 ## Plugin descriptions
 ### BGMLoader
 Loads custom BGMs and clips played on game startup.
 Stock audio is replaced during runtime by custom clips from BepInEx\BGM and BepInEx\IntroClips directories.